 - Preheat oven to 350F and line a loaf pan with parchment paper or grease it generously.

-- Transfer to the loaf pan and top with the optional toppings if desired.
+- Transfer to the loaf pan and top with a sliced banana, if desired.
 Bake in the oven for 45-50 minutes or until a toothpick inserted into the center comes out clean.
 Cool on a cooling rack.